 My Final Verdict

 The real strength of this kit is in-home recording functionality.
-For me, it would be great for someone listening to something I have worked on and appreciates how good it is.
+For me, it would be great for someone to listen to something I have worked on and appreciates how good it is.

 For this reason alone, I would invest any amount in this kit.
 Also understanding how expensive studio recording is, the price tag on this kit is justifiable.

 It also checks the boxes for practicing and playing on stage.
 I would, therefore, recommend it to anyone.